team10nb/PublicFiles/Minutes/43_0412_T_JYTHRZLYJ_M.md

    - mainly focus on yourself, not evaluation of the whole project
    - from your own perspective, what you might think about the project
    - well structured, well presented
-   - what you really understand what you've done, your contribution
+   - do you really understand what you've done, your contribution

    - contribution: developing the software

    - what you did, what you learnt
    - How to improve the skills

-   - whether has independent thinking, show own views and opions
+   - whether has independent thinking, show own views and opinions

 6. training of the Q&A
    - the aim of the software